sirsh/wonky/README.md

 # Welcome to Wonky

-This project demonstrates some basic tips for creating numerics projects in physics, but keeping an eye on and importing some best practices etc. from software engineering.
+This project demonstrates some basic tips for creating numerics projects in physics, but keeping an eye on and importing some best practices and patterns from software engineering.
 Many software engineering best practices can be relevant (when modified slightly) but may often be overlooked in science-related software projects, which emphasize different things.
 Topics include patterns, scaffolding projects, data management and "dev ops for physicists" all demonstrated either in the sample project or the notebooks.
 This project was created for the __Workshop On Numerical methods in KomplexitY__ organised by the Nonequilibrium physics group at Imperial College London.